Khem Singh Bedi

-KCIE Khem Singh Bedi (21 February 1832 – 10 April 1905) was a claimed direct descendant of Guru Nanak, a leader, and the founder of the Amritsar Singh Sabha in 1873.
+Sir Khem Singh Bedi KCIE (21 February 1832 – 10 April 1905) was a claimed direct descendant of Guru Nanak, a leader, and the founder of the Amritsar Singh Sabha in 1873.
 It instituted many charitable causes for Sikhs, was a landowner and politician in the Punjab during the British Raj.

-Life
+Family background and early life

 Bedi was born in Kallar Syedan in the Rawalpindi District in 1832.
 He claimed to be the thirteenth direct descendant of Guru Nanak Dev, the founder of Sikhism.
 His father Baba Attar Singh was killed in a family feud on 25 November 1839 with Bikram Singh Bedi, and Khem Singh Bedi along with his elder brother Sampuran Singh inherited jagirs in the Doaba region along with 41 villages in Depalpur Tehsil.
 Bedi held his jagirs in 4 villages of Dipalpur tahsil, while his elder brother was given jagirs in 22 villages of the same tahsil.
 Following the annexation of the Punjab by the East India Company in 1849, 14 of those villages were appropriated by the new administration.